UK +44 (0) 20 8704 1216

 Zanzibar's Stone Town

 The sights, smells and sounds of Stone Town fill the day and the balmy nights.
 The muezzins’ call to prayer echoes across the rooftops at the break of day, while cats, goats, dogs, roosters and babies often make themselves heard in between!
-A stay in Stone Town is always a wonderous assault on the senses, but often a couple of nights is enough, if you value peace and quiet a good sleep!
+A stay in Stone Town is always a wonderous assault on the senses, but a couple of nights are enough if you value peace and quiet a good sleep!